Office Politics 101: Navigating Power Structures Professionally

 Efficient office politics involves proper management of relations both downwards to supervisors and horizontally to peers.
 These networks have a big bearing on your career development prospects as well as your capability to attain substantive work.

-Up Management is being able to know the communication preferences, priorities and style of work of your supervisor.
-There are managers who like detailed written reports and the managers who like to have quick verbal check-ins.
-Others are so deadline/deliverable oriented and the others are strategic oriented and innovative.
-Being able to change your approach in order to fit their preferences enhances your working relationship and it is an expression of emotional intelligence.
+Upward management involves understanding your supervisor’s communication preferences, priorities, and work style.
+There are managers who like detailed written reports and managers who like to have quick verbal check-ins.
+Others are so deadline/deliverable oriented, and the others are strategically oriented and innovative.
+Being able to change your approach to fit their preferences enhances your working relationship, and it is an expression of emotional intelligence.

-Managing across entails the development of an interdepartmental cooperation with colleagues within your department and other organizational sections.
-These lateral relationships can be very essential in the achievement of complicated projects which entail cross-functional collaboration.
+Managing across entails the development of interdepartmental cooperation with colleagues within your department and other organizational sections.
+These lateral relationships can be very essential in the achievement of complicated projects that entail cross-functional collaboration.

 Learn how your position can help others succeed and seek to make their work easier.
-When you are perceived as a great partner to work with by your colleagues, they will tend to work with you in your initiatives and champion your promotion when an opportunity presents itself.
+When coworkers see you as a great partner, they will support your initiatives and promotion.

-Discuss effectively, what is expected, timeline, and deliverables when collaborating on common projects.
+Discuss effectively what is expected, the timeline, and deliverables when collaborating on common projects.
 Active communication will help to avoid miscommunication and show that you are interested in the success of the team.

 Developing Your Personal Brand and Visibility

 Participate in high-visibility projects that are at the organizational level and provide display of your skills.
-These job placements not only show that you will be devoted to organizational success but also give you forums to showcase your abilities to the senior leadership and the other employees in other departments.
+These job placements show your commitment to the organization’s success and give you a chance to show your skills to senior leadership and other departments.

-The team members should be rewarded handsomely when the project is successful and this serves to reinforce the efforts of the team members and the support that you provided.
-It is a tactic that brings loyalty among other colleagues, and demonstrating the leadership qualities that the top managers admire.
+The team members should be rewarded handsomely when the project is successful, and this serves to reinforce the efforts of the team members and the support that you provided.
+It is a tactic that brings loyalty among other colleagues and demonstrates the leadership qualities that the top managers admire.

-Using status updates, presentations and informal conversations, share your achievements in the best possible manner.
-Focus on results and impact rather than personal success and make your measure of success in the value you have added to the organization or team.
+Using status updates, presentations, and informal conversations, share your achievements in the best possible manner.
+Focus on results and impact rather than personal success, and make your measure of success the value you have added to the organization or team.

-Obtain a means of getting speaking engagements in meetings, conferences or training programs that will make you an authority on the topic.
-These platforms make you a name as an authority in addition to linking you to way more than your current place of employment.
+Obtain a means of getting speaking engagements in meetings, conferences, or training programs that will make you an authority on the topic.
+These platforms establish your reputation as an authority and connect you to opportunities beyond your current place of employment.

-Be professional when addressed on the internal communications media and engage actively in the discussion of the industry trends or organizational issues.
+Be professional when addressed in internal communications media and engage actively in the discussion of industry trends or organizational issues.
 Reflective interaction shows your critical thinking skills and keeps you in the spotlight of decision-makers.

 Your Strategic Approach to Office Politics

-Office politics is something that you need to work on and constantly improve as the organization changes, and your career advances.
-The expertise that you cultivate through critical management of the relationships and power systems in the workplace will be of use to you all through your career.
+Office politics is something that you need to work on and constantly improve as the organization changes and your career advances.
+Your career will benefit from the skills you develop by managing workplace relationships and power structures.

-Apply the relationship-building and conflict management strategies which are the most natural to your personality and values.
-This is where authenticity is essential in the long-term success, and these approaches should be adjusted to your communication style and professional brand.
+Apply the relationship-building and conflict management strategies that are the most natural to your personality and values.
+This is where authenticity is essential in long-term success, and these approaches should be adjusted to your communication style and professional brand.

 It is important to remember that good office politics will always be in the best interests of everyone in the end since it would result in more cooperative, productive working conditions.
 Your time in learning and effective maneuvering in organizational dynamics is a part of positive change that helps you in your career as well as the overall success.